Eucalyptus diversicolor: Ecology

-Karri is regarded as one of the six forest giants found in Western Australia; the other trees include; Corymbia calophylla (marri), Eucalyptus gomphocephala (Tuart), Eucalyptus jacksonii (Red Tingle), Eucalyptus marginata (jarrah) and Eucalyptus patens (Yarri).
+Karri is regarded as one of the six forest giants found in Western Australia; the others being Corymbia calophylla (marri), Eucalyptus gomphocephala (tuart), Eucalyptus jacksonii (red tingle), Eucalyptus marginata (jarrah) and Eucalyptus patens (yarri).

 Some karri specimens are thought to reach an age of up to 300 years.
 The soil in which the species grows is often poor, and the tree tends to flower after fire to take advantage of the nutrients released by the combustion of forest litter.
 The soil is classified as karri loam.
 Though low in some minor nutrients it is admired for its depth and pasture-growing properties.
 The depth of the soil is several metres and thought to be created primarily from the bark shed by the tree, which collects at the trunk base to a depth upwards of six metres in mature trees.
 The karri supports an extensive ecosystem which is connected to the granite outcrops of the lower south-west and the many subsequent creeks and rivers created from runoff.
 Karri generally dominate in the deep valleys between granite outcrops surrounding the creeks and rivers.

 A dense understorey is found in karri forest areas which retains moisture over the hot summers.
 Associated trees and shrubs found in the understorey include the peppermint (Agonis flexuosa), karri sheoak (Allocasuarina decussata), karri wattle (Acacia pentadenia) and karri oak (Chorilaena quercifolia).
 A diverse assemblage of flowers and smaller plants – around 2,000 plant taxa – make up the mosaic of habitats within the karri forests.

 The tree has a complex floral cycle and it takes four to five years from the production of flowers to the seeds being released.
 The production of seed is dependent on a multitude of variables including tree density, availability of pollinators, soil moisture, genetics, nutrients and fire.